1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Malware

-To mess up the RTB, fraudsters don’t essentially need to corrupt the header information or ad tag.
+Fraudsters don’t need to corrupt the header information or ad tag to mess up the RTB.
 They can bug the real browsers by making the users download the malware abstractedly.
-For instance, you might have come across a situation where you’ve been redirected (to a new window) and suddenly a software or file will start downloading automatically.
+For instance, you might have encountered a situation where you’ve been redirected (to a new window), and suddenly a software or file will start downloading automatically.

-Not all the redirects result in malware, but some are intended to bug the browser.
+Not all redirects result in malware, but some are intended to bug the browser.

 Custom Browsers

-RTB relies on the header information sent by the browser (up to an extent) and typically, advertisers get to know the sites being visited from that information.
-Spoofers take advantage of this and developed custom browsers that could copy the header information of the premium legitimate sites to capture the ad dollars.
-At the end of the day, ads will be served on random low-quality sites instead of the intended sites.
+RTB relies on the header information sent by the browser (up to an extent), and typically, advertisers get to know the sites being visited from that information.
+Spoofers take advantage of this and develop custom browsers that could copy the header information of the premium legitimate sites to capture the ad dollars.
+Ads will be served on random low-quality sites instead of the intended sites.

 Cross-domain Embedding

 Another simple approach used by fraudsters to spoof domains is nesting iframes.
-Suppose the fraudsters have two websites – one with high traffic and low-quality or non-brand safe content, another one with low traffic and high-quality and brand-safe content.
+Suppose the fraudsters have two websites – one with high traffic and low-quality or non-brand-safe content and another with low traffic and high-quality or brand-safe content.

 The fraudsters will nest iframes to show the ads to the low-quality site, while the advertisers bid for the high-quality content site.
-In other words, the parent domain is not the one where the ads are being displayed.
-Instead, the nested domain (low-quality site) shows the ads to its readers and captures the ad dollars in the name of the parent domain.
+In other words, the parent domain is not where the ads are displayed.
+Instead, the nested domain (low-quality site) shows the ads to its readers and captures the ad dollars in the parent domain’s name.

-To make things worse, in the RTB ecosystem, publishers reveal their domain ID and label of their site ID occasionally.
+To make things worse, publishers occasionally reveal their domain ID and label of their site ID in the RTB ecosystem.
 Fraudsters use this opportunity to spoof the inventories and represent themselves as “forbes.com” (for example).
-Spoofers usually deceive the advertisers by substituting the fake URL at the bid time by supplying a spoofed domain to the ad exchanges.
+Spoofers usually deceive advertisers by substituting the fake URL at the bid time by supplying a spoofed domain to the ad exchanges.

 How to Detect and Stop Domain Spoofing?